Scotland during the Roman Empire: Iron Age culture in Scotland

 Ptolemy's tribes located north of the Forth-Clyde isthmus include the Cornovii in Caithness, the Caereni, Smertae, Carnonacae, Decantae, Lugi, and Creones also north of the Great Glen, the Taexali in the north-east, the Epidii in Argyll, the Venicones in Fife, the Caledonians in the central Highlands and the Vacomagi centred near Strathmore.
 It is likely that all of these cultures spoke a form of Celtic language known as Common Brittonic.
 The occupants of southern Scotland were the Damnonii in the Clyde valley, the Novantae in Galloway, the Selgovae on the south coast and the Votadini to the east.
-These peoples may have spoken a form of Brittonic language.
+These peoples may have spoken a form of Brittonic language although no one really knows for sure as there are no written records.

 Little is known about this alliance of Iron Age tribes.
 The exact location of "Caledonia" is unknown, and the boundaries are unlikely to have been fixed.
 The name itself is a Roman one, as used by Tacitus, Ptolemy, Pliny the Elder and Lucan, but the name by which the Caledonians referred to themselves is unknown.
 It is likely that prior to the Roman invasions, political control in the region was highly decentralised and no evidence has emerged of any specific Caledonian military or political leadership.

 Despite the discovery of many hundreds of Iron Age sites in Scotland, there is still a great deal that remains to be explained about the nature of the Celtic life in the early Christian era.
 Radiocarbon dating for this period is problematic and chronological sequences are poorly understood.
-For a variety of reasons much of the archaeological work to date in Scotland has concentrated on the islands of the west and north and both excavations and analysis of societal structures on the mainland are more limited in scope.
+For a variety of reasons, much of the archaeological work to date in Scotland has concentrated on the islands of the west and north and both excavations and analysis of societal structures on the mainland are more limited in scope.